r-elsa/invoicing/README.md

 The user can not yet modify and/or delete an invoice or sort invoices based on parameters.
 Currently it is only possible to add one product to an invoice, this will be improved to the next due date.

+## Final submission status update:
+The application does take into account CSRF.
+The user can delete an invoice.
+The user can update the status of an invoice.

+The application has functionality of extended filtering based on product or client.

 ## Requirements specification

 ### Purpose of the application